forjobs/RamanSystem/README.md

 ![selectdata interface](https://github.com/forjobs/RamanSystem/blob/master/selectdata%20interface.jpg)

 Example data file is provided by the *.txt in the folder "data".
+The sample data for each function is provided in the corresponging subfolder, and should be added into the path when software runs.

 ## Features ##
 Here are some of the features of the Raman Processing program: